Merlin2098/HR-Data-Lakehouse/docs/implementation.md

 ---

-## Phase 2 - Code Deployment via Terraform - IMPLEMENTED IN REPO
+## Phase 2 - Code Deployment via Terraform - VALIDATED IN REPO AND USED IN AWS

 Completed in code/IaC:

 - Terraform module for asset deployment exists
-- Glue scripts, YAML configs, SQL queries, and contracts are defined to be uploaded to the `scripts` bucket
+- Glue scripts, runtime zip, YAML configs, SQL queries, and contracts are defined to be uploaded to the `scripts` bucket
 - Asset versioning is driven by Terraform file hashes

-Pending validation:

-- `terraform validate`
+Validated scope:

+- Terraform uploads the runtime assets used by Glue
+- File-hash driven updates are in place for deployed assets

+Still partial:

-- `terraform plan`
+- remote backend
-- real upload of assets to AWS through `terraform apply`
+- fully automated deploy workflow

 ---

-## Phase 3 - AWS Pipeline Execution - IMPLEMENTED IN CODE, NOT VALIDATED IN AWS
+## Phase 3 - AWS Pipeline Execution - VALIDATED FUNCTIONALLY

-Completed in code:
+Completed in code and functionally exercised:

 - Runtime supports `execution_mode: local | aws`
 - Runtime supports `engine: duckdb | glue_spark`
 - Glue-oriented scripts accept AWS-style runtime arguments
-- `bronze_to_silver` and `silver_to_gold` jobs are modeled
+- `bronze_to_silver` and `silver_to_gold` jobs are modeled and executed through Step Functions
 - Landing acts as the event-driven ingress object for `bronze_to_silver`

-Pending AWS validation:

-- Run the Glue jobs in AWS
-- Verify S3 writes for bronze, silver, and gold
-- Verify CloudWatch logs and job arguments in real execution
+- The main `landing -> silver -> gold` execution path has already run in AWS

+Still partial:

+- broader regression coverage across repeated AWS runs
+- deploy automation beyond manual Terraform apply
+- additional operational hardening

 ---

-## Phase 4 - AWS MVP Expansion - IMPLEMENTED IN REPO, NOT DEPLOYED
+## Phase 4 - AWS MVP Expansion - DEPLOYED PARTIALLY, STILL MATURING

 Completed in code/IaC: